Syntaxerr101/FHookPlus/README.md

 - **Script Execution**: Import and run custom JavaScript scripts for dynamic analysis.
 - **App Targeting**: Select a specific app by its package name and inject Frida with your chosen script.
 - **Binary and Script Management**:
-  - **Frida Binary Manager**: Import and manage multiple Frida binaries.
+  - **Frida Binary Manager**: Import and manage multiple frida-inject binaries.
-  - **Script Manager**: Easily import, organize, and select scripts for injection.
+  - **Script Manager**: Easily import, view scripts for injection.
 - **User-Friendly Interface**: Intuitive UI for effortless navigation and operation.

 ---